eosauthority/authority_charge_client/README.md

 ## Authority Charge system for DApps and Power users
 Pay as you go model for transactions on EOS.
 You don't have to mess up with PowerUps or other costs.
-The costs are estimated based on network conditions.
+The costs are estimated based on network conditions (typically around 0.0020 EOS - lower than a typical powerup Tx).
 This is a pure pay as you go model for power users.
 For questions go to [EOS Authority Telegram](https://t.me/eosauthority).

 ## How it works
 The code is simple, a handful of vanilla javascript files that are very readable.
 You should have a good understanding of what the code does as it requires your private key to function.